 - Can we drill down and understand the root causes of those gaps?

 - Does the solution have a concept of marginal contribution?
-This provides the specifics you need to understand the targeted actions you can take.
-If I sell more of this product, I will have this impact.
+This provides the specifics needed to understand the targeted actions taken.
+If more of this product is sold, will it have this impact?
 Is it worth it?
-If I sell less of that product, I will have this impact.
+If less of that product is sold, will it have this impact?
 Are the risks worth taking?

-- The key to any IBP solution is having an underlying holistic model that represents the business as it behaves in reality, including business, financial, and supply chain constraints.
-Additionally, it is important to know how variable and fixed costs are incurred, the structure of reporting hierarchies, and process flows with mass/energy balance.
+- An underlying holistic model that represents the business as it behaves in reality, including business, financial, and supply chain constraints.
+Additionally, it is essential to know how variable and fixed costs are incurred, the structure of reporting hierarchies, and process flows with mass/energy balance.

 - Allowing users to simulate and optimize scenarios with multiple objective functions

-- Supporting analyses from different angles (e.g., solving for optimal product mix rather than holding product mix constant, and solving for a supply plan) allowing users to communicate effectively as well as understand the impact on their KPIs
+- Supporting analyses from different angles (e.g., solving for optimal product mix rather than holding product mix constant, and solving for a supply plan) allow users to communicate effectively and understand the impact on key performance indicators.

 - Providing rich information, including detailed cost analyses, marginal profitability, financial statements, key bottlenecks/constraints, etc.